 The next morning, I intended to find Hang Be Market, which was close to my hotel, before I moved on elsewhere.
 Sadly, I wasn’t feeling great so I instead spent the morning in bed in front of the National Geographic Channel.
 Continue reading “Hanoi Part Three: expensive taxis, monsoon rain and ice cream challenges”

 I was picked up at 8.30am from the Hanoi Style Hotel to begin my trip to Ha Long Bay – the UNESCO site where rocks loom out of the turquoise water.
-My travel agent had said that I may be on the trip alone but four hours later, along with the bus load of people we were on a rather bumpy and uncomfortable ride with, I was on a little boat heading to the Phoenix Cruiser which was to be my tour boat for the next couple of days.
+My travel agent had said that I may be on the trip alone but four hours later, along with the bus load of people I was on a rather bumpy and uncomfortable ride with, I was on a little boat heading to the Phoenix Cruiser which was to be my tour boat for the next couple of days.
 Continue reading “Hanoi Part Two: a trip to Ha Long Bay”

 The start of my three-week trip around Asia was an early one.
 I was up at 3.30am to be precise.
 By 4am, I was in the car on the way to Heathrow’s Terminal 4, which was somewhat tricky to find due to an apparent lack of signage.
 Thankfully, I managed to check in with bags of time to spare.
 Today’s flight was with Jet Airways, with a brief stop-off in Mumbai – my one and only trip to India (but hopefully not my last – I didn’t have time to make it out the airport) – before changing in Bangkok and on to Hanoi.